beego/beego/CONTRIBUTING.md

 ### but check existing issues and docs first!

-Please take a moment to check that an issue doesn't already exist documenting your bug report or improvement proposal.
+Take a moment to check that an issue documenting your bug report or improvement proposal doesn't already exist.
-If it does, it never hurts to add a quick "+1" or "I have this problem too".
+If it does, it doesn't hurts to add a quick "+1" or "I have this problem too".
 This will help prioritize the most common problems and requests.